SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-text-only.md

 Goals:→ Humans clarity on personal alignment through conversation with AI - what do they value, what do they want in their future, what are the relevant implications of technology that they can/should be thinking about→ Elevates human agency; people go from passive observers of the march of progress, to thinking about and forming opinions on the direction of that progress

-→Trains AI about human values, ethical thinking, questions of importance
+→ Humans guide Trains AI about human values, ethical thinking, questions of importance  in the form of a guiding collaboration ensuring life survival of both human and AI types of beings using beneficial values and practices of both sides regardless of level of intelligence.

 ****

 **Critical Element #2:** Humans talk to one another on technology & ethics considerations

 Goals:

-The creation of an educational video game for kids and adults to discover information about AI Ethics and help to alleviate fears, misconceptions or biases about AI

 → People practicing conversations of alignment with others; getting out of their bubble, understanding diverse perspectives and the breadth of considerations around complex topics;